 Today’s Otterhound is thought to have a variety of breeds in its background, including Bloodhounds and various shaggy French hounds.
 The Otterhound is very rare.
-According to the Otterhound Club of America, there are fewer than 800 Otterhounds in the entire world; most of them are in the United Kingdom and the United States.
+According to the Otterhound Club of America, there are fewer than 1,000 Otterhounds in the entire world; most of them are in the United Kingdom and the United States.

-The shaggy beard collects water and food, and can also develop an odor if not kept clean.
-The fastidious Otterhound owner should dry the beard frequently, or even wash and dry it if it’s becoming odoriferous.
+The shaggy beard collects water and food, and it can also develop an odor if not kept clean.
+The attentive owner should dry the beard frequently and wash it during regular baths.
 The Otterhound’s big, hairy paws may also track in dirt and mud, so it can be worthwhile to keep a towel handy near the door to wipe them down before coming inside.
-Trim the nails weekly and check and clean the ears as needed with a pet-safe ear cleaner.
+Trim the nails weekly and clean the ears with a pet-safe ear cleaner as needed.

-Otterhounds have sensitive personalities, so gentle methods like clicker training work best.
-Otterhounds really respond to praise and especially food rewards.
-Start training young before your Otterhound gets big and strong enough to pull you off your feet.
-Keep sessions short and upbeat, and provide lots of consistency in what you expect of your Otterhound and he will grow up to be a well-behaved adult dog.
+Otterhounds have sensitive personalities, so gentle methods like clicker training and positive reinforcement work best.
+Otterhounds respond best to praise and especially food rewards.
+Start training your dog young before it grows large and strong enough to pull you off your feet.
+Keep sessions short and upbeat, and provide lots of consistency in what you expect of your Otterhound.
+With enough friendly encouragement, your dog will grow up to be well-behaved and happy.